 I'm a Reader (Associate Professor) in Animal Behaviour and Welfare interested in animal social cognition, communication and behaviour.
 I investigate the extent to which social species possess complex cognitive and communicative skills.
 I’m also interested in animal welfare and human-animal interactions.

-I am currently Associate Head for Research in the Psychology Department, having joined Portsmouth in 2016.
+I am currently Associate Head for Research and Innovation in the Psychology Department, having joined Portsmouth in 2016.
 Prior to this, I held postdoc positions at Sussex University and The University of Tokyo.
 I completed my PhD in Psychology at Sussex University, have an MSc (dist.) in Animal Behaviour from Exeter University and a BSc (1st) in Experimental Psychology from Sussex.
 I also spent several years working in an acquired brain injury unit and a community mental health project before returning to academia to pursue my interests in animal behaviour.

 I'm a member of the Centre for Comparative and Evolutionary Psychology and my current research projects include:

 Production and perception of emotional signals in animals.
 Understanding the behavioural and physiological indices of emotional states in animals and the extent to which species are sensitive to the emotional signals of others.